jdc-cunningham/jdc-cunningham/README.md

 Currently work with ReactJS with heavy testing eg. Jest/WDIO(Mocha/Selenium visual regression testing).

 ### Side note
 This repo is updated by a script I have on a Raspberry Pi, can see the repo [here](https://github.com/jdc-cunningham/raspi-git-repo-updater) uses NodeJS.
 It's an MVP.
 Also if this stops updating might mean I'm homeless.
+Edit: I'm going to reduce this to 1 commit a day to reduce the "commit count pollution".

 ### Sensor data
 **5V 100mA Solar Cell**